 Lab members undertake quantitative and qualitative social science studies with prosocial outcomes.
 Research in this lab investigates multiple types of media and mass communication in relation to various psychological, cognitive, affective, and behavioral outcomes with implications for serving public interest.
 Our studies explore a multitude of variables in organizational, corporate, nonprofit, government, community, and grassroots communication contexts.

 In addition to providing a space for conducting controlled experiments, surveys, focus groups, and in-depth interviews in the Media Innovation Center, the PIC Research Lab is a resource facility for scholars in many related areas.
 We collaborate, share results and ideas, test and build theory, identify and seek grant opportunities, and more.
 Ultimately, our leaders and affiliates work together to conduct research that is methodologically rigorous, theory based, and practically relevant.

-Our lab houses researchers with expertise in many areas such as risk, crisis, and disaster communication; public relations and public affairs; public communication ethics; nonprofit communication; media effects; mass communication theory; health communication; emerging technology and social, digital, and mobile media; and advertising.
-We work to train leading undergraduate and graduate students to continue the legacy of pursuing science for the public interest and social change.
+Our lab houses researchers with expertise in many areas such as risk, crisis, emergency, and disaster communication; public relations and public affairs; public communication ethics; nonprofit communication; media effects; mass communication theory; health communication; emerging technology and social, digital, and mobile media; and advertising.
+We work to train leading undergraduate and graduate students to continue the legacy of pursuing social science for social change.

 Copyright 2015 WVU Reed College of Media